7aid4li/adb-mid/README.md

 # **Postcrossing Project**

-This project is a full-stack implementation of a Postcrossing-like service, designed to fulfill the requirements of "Sample Paper D".
-It consists of two main components: a backend REST API built with Node.js and Express, and a Firefox browser extension for sorting tabs.
+This project is an implementation of a Postcrossing-like service, designed to fulfill the requirements of "Sample Paper D".
+It consists of three main components: the mongoDB schema/seed file, a backend REST API built with Node.js and Express, and a Firefox browser extension for sorting tabs.

 ## **Features**